 What Years Do They Cover?

-What Information Can I Find In The US Census Records?
+What Information Can I Find In These Records?

 These early records were only interested in obtaining a headcount of the population and do not contain much more information other than names.